ldmdldm/gridhub/README.md

 - **Smart Contracts**: Solidity with LUKSO Standard Proposals (LSPs)
 - **Frontend**: React, Next.js, TailwindCSS
 - **Web3 Integration**: ethers.js, LUKSO LSP SDK

+ ## 🦄 How We're Pushing LUKSO Forward

+We've gone quite deep with LUKSO's technology stack:

+- Built entirely on the LUKSO blockchain with a focus on showing the unique tech and using everything
+- Implemented extensive use of LUKSO Standard Proposals to create a good user experience
+- Developed a React/Next.js frontend that makes complex blockchain interactions feel intuitive
+- Created custom extensions to the LUKSO LSP SDK for our collaboration features

 ## 🌐 Deployed Contracts